flatpak/flatpak-docs/docs/desktop-integration.rst

 ------------

-If your application uses the built in ``GtkApplication:menu-bar`` or the Qt 5 equivilent they will work as expected from within a sandboxed application.
+If your application uses the built in ``GtkApplication:menu-bar`` or the Qt 5 equivalent they will work as expected from within a sandboxed application.